 Yes, PayPal Giving Fund has the same security standards as PayPal.
 We use PayPal technology to ensure your information is protected.
 Learn more

 PayPal Giving Fund itself does not charge charities any fees for enrolling or receiving donations.
 In some cases our ecommerce partners may choose to charge fees on donations made through their platforms, which they will disclose to you.

 You can track your donation details by logging in to your PayPal Giving Fund account.
 Select Dashboard from the menu at the top of the page to view your Donation History and your Pending Donations.
 Select Activity from the same menu to view donation details.

 Charities enrolled with PayPal Giving Fund can start fundraising by listing items themselves through eBay.
 To do this, they need to make sure that the eBay ID being used to list items is registered as a Direct Seller on eBay.
-Charities can do this by going to eBay, logging in with their PayPal accounts and then adding their eBay IDs as Direct Sellers.
+Charities can do this by going to eBay, logging in with their PayPal accounts and then adding their eBay IDS as Direct Sellers.
 Click here to do this now

 Charities can also receive funds from items being sold by other eBay sellers, who can opt to donate between 10-100% of their final sale price to a charity of their choice.
 The resulting donation will be collected from the seller by PayPal Giving Fund and distributed to their chosen charity.

 When someone sells an item for charity on eBay, PayPal Giving Fund collects the donation and deposits it in the charity’s PayPal account at the end of the month.
-If your charity is selling items on eBay and you want to receive the money directly, you can sign up for eBay for Charity’s Direct Seller program.
-Enrolling as a Direct Seller won’t affect your PayPal Giving Fund account or interrupt your participation in our partner programs.
+If your charity is selling items on eBay and you want to receive the money directly, you can sign up for eBay for Charity’s Direct Seller programme.
+Enrolling as a Direct Seller won't affect your PayPal Giving Fund account or interrupt your participation in our partner programmes.